tico321/CleanTemplate/README.md

     - FakeItEasy
     - Entity Framework Core
     - Hotcholate -> Hotcholate is the library that allows us to expose our resources through GraphQL.
+    - IdentityServer4 -> Auth service is implemented with the help of IdentityServer4.